hammerill/hammerill/README.md

 - 🖥️ In May of 2023 found an internship and now working.

 ## [`hammerill.com`](https://hammerill.com/)
-If you think I'm inactive, I've just migrated to my own GitLab instance on my site.
+If you think I'm inactive, I've just migrated to self-hosted GitLab.